wolfie/ts-react-express-starter/readme.md

 ## General Notes

 The one/two servers difference is only to make the setup of the project as (technically) simple as possible, while suitable for as many as possible.
-You should be able to any of the three, together or separately, with minimal reconfiguration required.
+You should be able to start using any of the three, together or separately, with minimal reconfiguration required.